drugis/drugis.org/software/addis1/index.md

 ### Citing ADDIS 1.x

-If you use ADDIS in your work and you would to cite us, please cite the following reference: [@addis-dss]
+If you use ADDIS in your work and you would to cite us, please cite the following reference:

+ - {% reference addis-dss %}

 ### Documentation